Dingo: Tail

-The dingo's tail is flatish, tapering after mid-length and does not curve over the back, but is carried low.
+The dingo's tail is flattish, tapering after mid-length and does not curve over the back, but is carried low.

 Gait

 When walking, the dingo's rear foot steps in line with the front foot, and these do not possess dewclaws.

 Lifespan

 Dingoes in the wild live 3–5 years with few living past 7–8 years.
 Some have been recorded living up to 10 years.
 In captivity, they live for 14–16 years.
 One dingo has been recorded to live just under 20 years.

 Adaptation

 Hybrids, distribution and habitat

-The wolf-like canids are a group of large carnivores that are genetically closely related because their chromosomes number 78, therefore they can potentially interbreed to produce fertile hybrids.
+The wolf-like canids are a group of large carnivores that are genetically closely related because their chromosomes number 78; therefore they can potentially interbreed to produce fertile hybrids.
 In the Australian wild there exist dingoes, feral dogs, and the crossings of these two, which produce dingo–dog hybrids.
-Most studies looking at the distribution of dingoes focus on the distribution of dingo-dog hybrids, instead.
+Most studies looking at the distribution of dingoes focus on the distribution of dingo–dog hybrids, instead.

-Dingoes occurred throughout mainland Australia before European settlement.
+Dingoes occurred throughout mainland Australia before European colonisation.
 They are not found in the fossil record of Tasmania, so they apparently arrived in Australia after Tasmania had separated from the mainland due to rising sea levels.
 The introduction of agriculture reduced dingo distribution, and by the early 1900s, large barrier fences, including the Dingo Fence, excluded them from the sheep-grazing areas.
 Land clearance, poisoning, and trapping caused the extinction of the dingo and hybrids from most of their former range in southern Queensland, New South Wales, Victoria, and South Australia.
 Today, they are absent from most of New South Wales, Victoria, the southeastern third of South Australia, and the southwestern tip of Western Australia.
 They are sparse in the eastern half of Western Australia and the adjoining areas of the Northern Territory and South Australia.
 They are regarded as common across the remainder of the continent.

 The dingo could be considered an ecotype or an ecospecies that has adapted to Australia's unique environment.
 The dingo's present distribution covers a variety of habitats, including the temperate regions of eastern Australia, the alpine moorlands of the eastern highlands, the arid hot deserts of Central Australia, and the tropical forests and wetlands of Northern Australia.
 The occupation of, and adaption to, these habitats may have been assisted by their relationship with indigenous Australians.